[First appeared in the August 1977 issue of Analog.]

 "My room," Ender answered.
 "I'll cover for you."

 Bean sat up and slid off his bed.
 Together he and Ender padded silently down the corridor to Ender's room.
 Ender entered first, and Bean closed the door behind them.

 "Sit down," Ender said, and they both sat on the edge of the bed, looking at each other.

 "Remember four weeks ago, Bean?
-When you told me to make you a toon
+When you told me to make you a toon leader?"

 "I've made five toon leaders since then, haven't I?
 And none of them was you."

 Bean look at him calmly.